terrastruct/d2/ci/release/README.md

 6. immediately re-fetches the release and re-peels its tag, requiring the release ID, publication/prerelease state, tag commit, asset IDs, and asset digests to be unchanged.

-Only then does it create the requested version tag.
+Only then does it create the requested version tag in the canonical repository and its compatibility mirror.
 Existing version tags are immutable, so the workflow refuses to overwrite one.
-If `publish_latest` was explicitly selected, it updates `latest` from the immutable version-manifest digest only after the version manifest is published and verified.
-If verification or `latest` promotion fails after the version tag was created, use GitHub's **Re-run failed jobs** action: the same run accepts the existing version tag only when its descriptors exactly match that run's verified candidate, and the separate `latest` job can retry without touching the version tag.
+If `publish_latest` was explicitly selected, it updates `latest` in both repositories from the immutable version-manifest digest only after the version manifests are published and verified.
+If verification or `latest` promotion fails after a version tag was created, use GitHub's **Re-run failed jobs** action: the same run accepts an existing version tag only when its descriptors exactly match that run's verified candidate, and the separate `latest` job can retry without touching the version tags.
 A new dispatch still refuses any existing version tag during preflight.

 ### Docker continuity test